polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 - A nominator can nominate multiple validators and be slashed via any of them
 - Until slashed, the stake is reused from era to era.
-Nominating with N coins for E eras in a row does not mean you have N\*E coins to be slashed - you've only ever had N
+Nominating with N coins for E eras in a row doesn't mean you have N\*E coins to be slashed - you've only ever had N
 - Slashable offenses can be found after the fact and out of order

 To balance this, the system applies only the maximum slash a participant can receive in a given time